Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 Lunch — Torvehallerne

-Wander through speciality stands offering fresh produce and food bars representing cuisines from around the world which are predominantly sustainable and organic.
-Regardless of your dining preferences, you’re sure to find something scrumptious suited to your taste at one of the top attractions to visit when traveling to Copenhagen.
+Walk five minutes to Torvehallerne, an urban covered marketplace selling local crops and gourmet food.
+Wander through speciality stands offering fresh produce and cuisine from around the world, which are predominantly sustainable and organic.
+Regardless of dining preference, find something suited to your taste at one of the top attractions to visit when traveling to Copenhagen.

 Round Tower

-Once you’re fed and rested, stroll down the street to Rundetaarn, or the Round Tower.
-Also commissioned for construction by Christian IV in 1637, the Round Tower is part of the Trinity Complex comprising the Observatory at the top of the tower, the University Library above the Trinity Church, and the church itself below.
-Built using the royal colors of red and yellow, the tower interior ascends via a spiral ramp you can climb to reach the upper deck with a 360-degree view of Copenhagen.
+Stroll 10 minutes down the street to Rundetaarn, or the Round Tower (official site) open daily.
+Also commissioned by Christian IV in 1637, the Trinity Complex includes the Observatory at the top, the University Library, and the Trinity Church.
+Designed with the royal colors of red and yellow, ascend the interior via a spiral ramp to the upper deck with a 360-degree view of Copenhagen.
+Along the way, pass a planetarium displaying current planetary positions and Europe’s oldest functioning observatory for gazing at the stars above.

 Panoramic view of Copenhagen from the Round Tower showcasing the city's historic architecture under a striking cloud pattern.